axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/architecture/index.rst

 PortalTemplate
 ===============

-Provides default portal's templates and pages.
-This module contains templates page for Portal's user to use as composition, then they will have supporting features such as : top menu, application menu, user menu.
-It also contains some start process links to default page such as : Portal home, Portal task list, Portal case list...
+Provides default Portal's templates and pages.
+This module contains templates page for Portal's user to use as composition, then they will have supporting features such as top menu, application menu, user menu.
+It also contains some start process links to default page such as Portal home, Portal task list, Portal case list...
 Portal's user is advised to depend on this module to use Portal easily.

 .. _architecture-axonivy-express: